sakshikgupta001/PythonRAG_simple_django/readme.md

 # TextAssist Documentation

-## Overview
+## Abstract
-TextAssist is a web-based application that allows users to upload PDF documents and interact with an AI-powered chatbot to ask questions about the uploaded content.
-The project is built using Django for the backend and a plain HTML/CSS/JavaScript frontend.
+TextAssist is a web-based application designed to facilitate seamless interaction between users and AI-powered systems.
+The platform enables users to upload PDF documents and engage in meaningful conversations with an AI chatbot to extract insights from the uploaded content.
+This document provides a comprehensive overview of the system's architecture, features, and implementation details.

+## Introduction
+The increasing reliance on AI for document analysis and conversational interfaces has necessitated the development of user-friendly platforms.
+TextAssist bridges this gap by combining document upload capabilities with an AI chatbot interface.
+Built using Django for the backend and plain HTML/CSS/JavaScript for the frontend, TextAssist offers a lightweight yet powerful solution for document-based AI interactions.

-## Features
+## System Architecture
-- **PDF Upload**: Users can upload PDF files, which are processed to extract text.
-- **AI Chatbot**: Users can ask questions about the uploaded documents, and the chatbot provides context-aware answers.
-- **Progress Indicators**: Visual feedback for file uploads and chatbot responses.
-- **Responsive Design**: A clean and user-friendly interface.

-## Project Structure
+### Project Structure
 ```
 PythonRAG/
 ├── core/                # Backend logic and utilities